pozzo-research-group/MRSFall23/README.md

 `fpca.ipynb` contains the code related to functional PCA examples on UV-Vis spectroscopy.

-`functional_clustering`.ipynb` contains code related to functional clustering example on UV-Vis spectra and synthetic Gaussian peaks example.
+`functional_clustering_*.ipynb` contains code related to functional clustering examples on UV-Vis spectra and synthetic Gaussian peaks examples.

+All the notebooks are setup to be run using Google colab.